ESG - Coal

 The food and beverage sector is considered as a major contributor to the Indonesian economy.

 The food and beverage industry is under scrutiny for the risks and impacts of poor sustainability practices, in particular with increasing consumer attention to social and environmental impacts.
 Food safety is considered very important to ensure that the product is in the right condition and fit for consumption, as any violation of food safety regulations can result in the loss of a business operating license permanently or temporarily.
 Therefore, food safety is considered as an issue that needs to be prioritized.
 The main environmental problem posed by the food and beverage industry is related to the large amount of waste generated.
 Another prominent ESG risk in the industry relates to labor conditions.
 Bank Mandiri is aware of the ongoing risks associated with the food and beverage sector.
 Through due diligence and appropriate clients’ management, the Bank will endeavor to manage and reduce these risks.
+To balance the economy and environmental & social sustainability, Bank Mandiri ensures sustainability practices carried out in each client financed and in accordance with the principles of sustainable practices.

 Sustainable Credit Policy Related to FMCG Sector